- The XML request

 Web Services versus Platform Services

 Platform Services provides an additional tie in with external applications through triggers, which perform actions based on given operations.
 In particular, HTTP triggers can be used to make HTTP GET and POST requests to an external application (outside of the gateway).
-Also note that triggers can be used to make API requests within the Intacct framework.
+Also note that triggers can be used to make API requests within the Sage Intacct framework.